The Board is responsible for strategy direction and oversight of EFDSS.

 Significant items from EFDSS Board Meetings are noted in the quarterly Board Matters publication and these are made available online.

 The Board has one standing committee the General Purposes Committee to monitor EFDSS performance and provide advice to the Board.

-The Board approves and publishes the EFDSS Annual Report and Accounts (ARA) (pdf).
-A less formal Annual Review (pdf) is sent to all Members.
+The Board approves and publishes the EFDSS Annual Report and Accounts (ARA).
+A summary version, Report of the Year (pdf), is also available to download.

 All Board Members, referred to as Trustee/Directors, should be actively interested or involved in the some aspect of the folk arts and EFDSS.
 They must develop an understanding and acceptance of their legal duties, responsibilities and liabilities.

 The Board can have up to 16 members: 12 are elected by and from the Membership; and up to four Trustee/Directors can be appointed by the Board.
 Appointees need not be EFDSS Members but must be approved by the AGM following their appointment.

 The Board appoints its own Chairman from the elected Directors and an Honorary Treasurer from the Board as a whole.
 Elected members can serve continuously for six years, Appointed members for three years.